RedDoughnut/ToggleTouchscreen/README.md

 **Note**: If there's error in code replace each "\\" with "\\\\", **only in tloc variable**.

-**Note**: If you don't see "HID-compliant touch screen" means your device doesn't have touchscreen.

-**Tip**: You can add the program to run function (WIN + R) using 3rd party programs.
+**Tip**: You can add the program to run on WIN + R menu using 3rd party applications.